Site icon Mailtrap

 How to Send Emails in Rust: SMTP and email API Methods Explained

-This article explores the practical steps and considerations for utilizing Rust to manage email sending, from setting up SMTP to leveraging APIs for both sending and testing emails.
+This article explores the practical steps and considerations for utilizing Rust to manage email sending, from setting up SMTP to leveraging APIs for sending emails.

 How to send emails using Rust and SMTP